vonnieda/dimple_db/README.md

 DimpleDb is a reactive SQLite database wrapper for Rust that provides:

 - Plain SQL for queries, schemas, and migrations.
+- Simple table-to-struct mapping with serde.
 - Automatic change tracking and history.
 - Reactive queries with live updates.
 - Multi-author encrypted sync via any S3 compatible endpoint.

-DimpleDb is designed for storing and syncing user data across devices in local-first applications and is inspired by Apple's Core Data + CloudKit.
+DimpleDb is designed for storing and syncing user data across devices in local-first applications, and is inspired by Apple's Core Data + CloudKit.

 ## Sync Engine

 DimpleDb's sync engine is implemented as a distributed change log globally ordered by UUIDv7.
-It is designed to use simple storage with no API requirements to avoid cloud vendor lock-in.
+It is designed to use simple file storage with no API requirements to avoid cloud vendor lock-in.

 The primary target is S3 compatible storage.
 Connectors are also included for in memory and local file storage.
-Changes are pushed and pulled in simple JSON files, which are optionally encrypted with [age] passphrase encryption.
+Changes are pushed and pulled in simple JSON files, which are optionally encrypted with [age](https://github.com/FiloSottile/age) passphrase encryption.

-Merge conflicts are automatically resolved last-write-wins at the attribute level using UUIDv7 which provides a global ordering.
+Merge conflicts are automatically resolved last-write-wins at the attribute level.

 ## Inspiration and Research